 You can travel business class on Iberia Airlines from the United States to Spain for 57,500 AAdvantage miles.
 Iberia business class seats are staggered with ottomans to allow you to extend your feet.
 There’s plenty of storage room, and you get a pillow, blanket and a fully stocked amenities kit.

+You can book a one-way first-class award on Japan Airlines for just 80,000 AAdvantage miles.
+Japan Airlines first class, which gets rave reviews from frequent flyers, offers luxurious lie-flat seats with wood grain paneling that are mostly enclosed.
 However, first class is available only on Japan Airlines Boeing 777-300ER aircraft, which fly limited routes.
-You can fly first-class from Tokyo Haneda (HND) or Tokyo Narita (NRT) to Los Angeles (LAX), San Francisco (SFO), Chicago (ORD) and New York (JFK).
+You can fly first class from Tokyo Haneda (HND) to Los Angeles (LAX), San Francisco (SFO), Chicago (ORD) and New York (JFK).